 The AALA is committed to safeguarding your privacy online.
 Please read the following statement to understand how your personal information will be treated.
-The AALA website is owned and operated by the Association of the Chemical Profession of Alberta.
+The AALA website is owned and operated by the Alberta Association of Landscape Architects.

 If you have any questions regarding our privacy statement, please contact us.

-Please note however, Business Information is not currently protected under law (learn more).
-Information that is listed within you profile as Business Information is clearly listed as non-private and is only collected with your explicit consent.
-Business Information may be provided to third-parties under certain limited circumstances.
+Please note, however, Business Information is not currently protected under law (learn more).
+Information that is listed within your profile as Business Information is clearly listed as non-private and is only collected with your explicit consent.
+Business Information may be provided to third parties under certain limited circumstances.